hashicorp/field-workshops-terraform/docs/slides/sentinel/index.md

 - All the same benefits of Infrastructure as Code!
   - Version History, Change Control, Collaboration

-- Easily share-able and consumable across multiple organizations and teams in Terraform Cloud
+- Easily share-able and consumable across multiple organizations and teams in HCP Terraform

 - Can be tested and iterated on in an automated fashion with real test data!
   - We'll discuss mock data and testing in this training!!!